swiftlang/swift-evolution/proposals/0xxx-is-case-expressions.md

 foo is case bar // other expression
 ```

-But since these expression are not part of a control flow structure, they won't support binding associated values to properties.
+But since these expression are not part of a control flow structure, they won't support binding associated values to variables.
 For example, the following usage would not be allowed:

 ```swift
 // Not allowed, since there isn't a new scope where the bound property would be available